Topscientist/topscientist/README.md

 **Staus Updates, Coding Updates Ect.**

-Currently working in getting some patches out to artys moderation and working on a bot for the minecraft discord!
+Currently working in getting some patches out to artys moderation and some other bot related things.
 Also working on the foundations for SocialCabin and getting some admin things done, The org is linked on my profile.